-1. Acquire a Direct Debit mandate from your customer – Also known as a Direct Debit instruction or DDI, they can be made on paper, online, or over the phone (though this method eliminates any paper trail) and is your permission slip from the customer to take future payments, so long as you give notice of the collection before it being carried out.
+Acquire a Direct Debit mandate from your customer – Also known as a Direct Debit instruction or DDI, they can be made in paper, online, or over the phone (though this method eliminates any paper trail) and is your permission slip from the customer to take future payments, so long as you give notice of the collection prior to it being carried out.

-2. Submit mandates via Bacs – Your DDI needs to be submitted to the banking system via Bacs.
-This can take up to 10 working days, and you will be notified of its completion.
+Submit mandates via ACH – Your DDI needs to be submitted to the banking system via ACH, this can take up to 10 working days and you will be notified of its completion.

-3. Start taking payments – As soon as the DDI has been accepted, you can start taking payments.
+Start taking payments – As soon as the DDI has been accepted you can start taking payments.

-4. Give notice – You must always give notice before taking payments.
-You risk being removed from the Direct Debit scheme if you do not.
-Notice is usually given ten working days before payment is taken, but one-off payments can be made without notice if the customer requests that the payment be fulfilled immediately.
+Give notice – You must always give notice before taking payments.
+If you do not, you risk being removed from the Direct Debit scheme.
+Notice is usually given 10 working days before payment is taken but one-off payments can be made without notice if the customer requests for the payment to be fulfilled immediately.

 Using GoCardless for Direct Debit